 The major funding source of the banks is retail deposits.
+A large part of these retail deposits (more than 70 %) are protected by the deposit guarantee scheme (DGS) up to one hundred thousand euros by individual.
 During the financial crisis, CPH was able to strengthen the stock of retail deposits, more details on the evolution of the deposits can be find in the bank's annual report7.
 There is a close monitoring of the in- and outflows of the deposits by the bank's Management Board.
 Meanwhile, the bank has built a solid stock of highly liquid assets that can absorb sudden extreme liquidity needs.

-The company performs each year the ILAAP (Internal Liquididity Adequacy Assessment Process) exercise which confirms the strong liquidity position of the bank.
+The company performs each year the ILAAP (Internal Liquidity Adequacy Assessment Process) exercise which confirms the strong liquidity position of the bank.